2penguin1/Raddish/README.md

 ---

 ## 📖 About
 **Raddish** is a premium, real-time rating predictor Chrome Extension for Competitive Programmers.
-Unlike boring, standard tools, Raddish brings a vibrant **Glassmorphism** design and a friendly mascot to your Codeforces experience.
+Raddish combines a robust deep learning model with a modern, high-performance UI to enhance your competitive programming workflow.

-Behind the cute face lies a powerful **LSTM (Long Short-Term Memory)** neural network that analyzes your contest history to forecast your next rating change with high precision.
+At its core lies a powerful **LSTM (Long Short-Term Memory)** neural network that analyzes your contest history to forecast your next rating change with high precision, delivered through a sleek **Glassmorphism** interface.

 ## ✨ Features
 *   **Deep Learning Core**: Utilizes a PyTorch LSTM model trained on contest history sequences.
 *   **Smart Caching**: Integrates with **MongoDB** to store user history and reduce redundant computations.
 *   **Premium UI**: A sleek, dark-moded, glassmorphic interface with micro-animations.
 *   **Real-time Predictions**: Instant feedback on your predicted rating changes.
-*   **Cute Mascot**: Because competitive programming is stressful, and you deserve a smiling radish.
+*   **User-Centric Design**: A polished, intuitive interface designed for efficiency.

 ## 🛠️ Tech Stack
 *   **Frontend**: HTML5, Vanilla CSS3 (Glassmorphism), JavaScript (ES6+).